hickerspace/activity-streams-lite/README.md

 Syndicating Hickerspace activities from different sources like GitHub, YouTube, Facebook and many more.
 This project is based on the idea of [Activity Streams](http://activitystrea.ms/).

-Configure db access, private tokens and other credentials in conf.py.
+Configure db access, private tokens and other credentials in `config`.

+Execute `activityScheduler.py` to start.

+## Dependencies
+* MySQLdb
+* APScheduler
+* feedparser
+* lxml
+* dateutil
+* tweepy
+* httplib2

+`pip install MySQL-python apscheduler feedparser lxml python-dateutil tweepy httplib2`

 ## How will it work?
 See our nice [chart](http://hickerspace.org/wiki/Datei:Activitystreams.jpg).